Clustering-based collocation for uncertainty propagation with multivariate dependent inputs: Results

 \subsection{Tests}

-The tests of the methods will consist of integrating the test functions on each of the data sets by the nodes and weights of the proposed methods.
-We will perform Monte-Carlo integration on each of the data sets and each test function as a reference value.
+The tests of the methods will consist of integrating the test functions on each of the data sets and comparing the integrals to the Monte Carlo integrals.
 The data sets will be generated only once and reused.
 The output of each of the methods is the value of the integral of the test function when performed with the cluster points and weights.
 Not all results will be shown, but we will show representative examples.
-First, we compute the relative error as given by the absolute difference between the integral calculated by the cluster points and weights and the Monte-Carlo integral of the data, divided by the Monte-Carlo integral of the data.
-We do this for various values of $p$ and test sets for a fixed maximum number of cluster points $k_{max}=50$ to see how the error relates to dimension.
-The results are in Figure \ref{fig:relerrfuncp}.
-In this figure, we want to show a trend which holds for all of the proposed methods: namely, that the relative error is in general lower for the correlated data sets, and especially for the polynomial data set, which is highly correlated.
-This indicates that the methods work especially well for correlated inputs, which is caused by the data being concentrated on or near a low-dimensional manifold rather than all of $\mathbb{R}^p$.
-Furthermore, even for $p=16$, the results are favorable for the clustering-based methods.

-In Figure \ref{fig:relerrfunck}, the effect of increasing $k_{max}$ is studied for the PCA-method for $p=4$.
-The errors generally decrease with increasing $k_{max}$, although not very strongly.

-Furthermore, the time it takes to compute the nodes are given in Figure \ref{fig:timep}.
-This is independent of the test function, because all test functions use the same nodes and weights.
-Increasing from 1 to 16 dimensions increases the computation time only by a factor 10, which means the overhead of computing nodes in higher dimensions is very small.
-PMC is the fastest method, but has less accurate results (note that PMC is not based on clustering).
-For RSC and KME, the choice of $M$ and $r$ influences the computation time.
-Their effects can be expected to be linear.
-For all four methods, the computation time is small, in particular when it is compared to the time-consuming, expensive evaluation of output functions one can encounter in applications.
+The error measure we use is the relative error, defined by